DRE Section Background

 In 1992, the IACP governing body approved the creation of the IACP Drug Recognition Expert Section.
 As the by-laws state, the primary purpose of this section is to serve as a coordinating body among the various DRE associations or chapters within states, to serve as a resource, and to respond to the views and needs of the membership.
 Drug recognition, a growing profession in law enforcement, has seen great promise as a means of identifying and prosecuting drug-impaired drivers.
 Professional interest in the Drug Evaluation and Classification (DEC) Program and procedures has grown from impaired driving enforcement to workplace drug impairment evaluation, juvenile justice, corrections, and other fields.
 The IACP DRE Section provides a unique opportunity for those professionals already associated with drug recognition to share common management, training, administrative, and practicing concerns.
-Recertification training ideas, continuing and advanced education, creative teaching techniques for instructors, product evaluators (pen lights, protective gloves, etc.), certification problems and solutions, and the development and sharing of databases are some of the issues considered by the DRE Section.
+Recertification training ideas, continuing and advanced education, creative teaching techniques for instructors, product evaluations (pen lights, protective gloves, etc.), certification problems and solutions, and the development and sharing of databases are some of the issues considered by the DRE Section.
 The section provides DREs, the practitioners of drug influence recognition, and program coordinators with an ongoing forum for a discussion of needs and concerns through membership in the DRE Section.

 Who is Eligible?